noaa-onms/climate-dashboard/README.md

 ## Motivation

-The layout of this dashboard is fashioned after [EcoWatch.noaa.gov](https://ecowatch.noaa.gov/regions/california-current), i.e. National Marine Ecosystem Status (NAMES), but using open-source relatively straightforward R based tools such as [flexdashboard](https://pkgs.rstudio.com/flexdashboard/) and hosted and updatable for free on GitHub.
+The layout of this dashboard is fashioned after [EcoWatch.noaa.gov](https://ecowatch.noaa.gov/regions/california-current), i.e. National Marine Ecosystem Status (NAMES), but using open-source relatively straightforward R based tools such as [flexdashboard](https://pkgs.rstudio.com/flexdashboard/) and hosted for free on GitHub.

 ## Interchangability